Agoric/documentation/main/ertp/guide/README.md

 well as what `brand` it will be.

 This returns an `amount` description stored in `quatloosSeven`.
-Remember, an `amount` is only a description of an asset, not an asset itself. `quatloosSeven` has no worth or intrinsic value.
+Remember, an `amount` is only a description of an asset, not an asset itself. `quatloosSeven` has no intrinsic value.

 <<< @/snippets/ertp/guide/test-readme.js#mintPayment